Why we chose Pulumi

 The limitations of this approach:

-2. Error handling: This might be the biggest miss with Terraform.
-All errors are runtime errors.
+Error handling: This was a big limitation for our goals.
+All errors in Terraform are runtime errors.
 Much of the inspection is done after drafting the configuration with inspection tools.
 Handling errors is straightforward in languages that offer strict typing, exception handling, or detailed error-handling constructs.

 How Nitric Leverages Pulumi for Modularity